rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 should be fine.

-On the other hand, if we use print statements for debugging, maybe it's a good thing that out test suite fails so that we are remembered to keep the debug session short and remove it once we are done.
+On the other hand, if we use print statements for debugging, maybe it's a good thing that our test suite fails so that we are remembered to keep the debug session short and remove it once we are done.

 Anyway, if we run the game now and press keys on the keyboard we can see things